AndrewBWT/abc_test/docs/user_written_docs/test_assertions.md

 _END_BBA_CHECK(test2);
 ```

+## Default BBAs

+The reader may question what happens if we were to evaluate any of the BBAs when no matcher has been assigned to them.
+In this subsection we explicitly explain what happens in these edge cases.

+If an SA-BBA which has not had an element assigned to it is evaluated, then it will register as a failed assertion.
+Internally, all SA-BBA entities have matchers which are initialised using `bool_matcher(false)`, but with no source information associated to them.

+If an MA-BBA has no matchers assigned to it and is then evaluated, it will register as a passed assertion.
+Internally, our criteria for an MA-BBA entity passing is that *all* of its elements must pass - as there are no elements, it passes automatically.

 ## Source-Modification BBA-Based Macros

 There are a set of BBA-related macros included with `abc_test` which can be used to provide custom source code information for a BBA.
 In this subsection we will introduce them.
 However, before we do so, we will illustrate the motivation behind their inclusion in `abc_test`.
 Consider the following example.